dhanayoesril/tmdb-movie/README.md

 6. Page: Home Page, Detail Page, Search Result Page, Category Page, Loading Page (Handle isLoading), 404 Not Found Page (Handle Undefined Route)

 ## Deployed Project Link
-I'm already deploy this project in Vercel, you can access from this link :
+I've already deployed this project on Vercel, you can access it from this link (but you need to log in to Vercel first). :
 `https://tmdb-movie-git-development-yusril-sapta-wardhanas-projects.vercel.app/`

 ## How to Run Local